This was the decade we all became home chefs. We have the internet to thank for that.

 “People tell me, ‘I didn’t think I could do it, but I trusted you and I did it and it worked,'” Roman says about why her recipes resonate.
 “And that’s because the recipes work.
 They look like how they do in the pictures, and that goes a really long way.”

 The internet’s influence has not been solely reserved for the pros.
 If the aughts saw the rise in the food blog, the 2010s perfected it, and websites like Food52 gave a platform to home cooks who wanted to learn from each another.
-“We’ve seen more and more interest in shorter and more impactful ingredient lists,” Kristen Miglore, Food52’s creative director, tells me; she counts a 3-ingredient oatmeal cookie with brown sugar and tahini among her favorites.
+“We’ve seen more and more interest in shorter and more impactful ingredient lists,” Food52’s Kristen Miglore tells me; she counts a 3-ingredient oatmeal cookie with brown sugar and tahini among her favorites.

 Of course, dabbling in each of these trends requires time and money.
 When I asked New York Times food writer Mark Bittman about cooking trends of the decade, he equated the pursuit of home cooking with other hobbies of the monied class, like knitting or hiking.
 But somehow, as Salt, Fat, Acid, Heat author Nosrat tells me, the internet and its allies—Netflix and YouTube—have invited people who never saw themselves as chefs into the fold.
 (Netflix turned Nosrat’s 2017 hit cookbook into a four-part miniseries that, again, returned to themes of simplicity.)

-“There’s a kind of terrible side where you might look through and see other people posting stuff, receive all this fancy food, and you feel alienated by that for what you know, either because you feel like you could never afford that or you could never make that yourself,” Nosrat says.
+“There’s a kind of terrible side where you might look through and see other people posting stuff, receive all this fancy food, and you feel alienated by that, either because you feel like you could never afford that or you could never make that yourself,” Nosrat says.
 “But I also think for some people, it’s inspiring, and so it is the thing that makes them want to try something.”

 Sociologists Joslyn Brenton and Sinikka Elliott, two of the authors of Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It, tell me that food blogs have normalized a lot of the pressure families feel in preparing and serving meals for their families.